 Following on from this you can also keep an eye on your overall levels.
 In some club situations, a lot of this will be handled by a dedicated technician.
 If there is one present be sure to take some time to talk to them.
 They know the club system and can give you advice on what you can and can’t do.

 If you are in charge it is always best to run a gain staging test to check your levels.
 This will ensure that the master output level is appropriate for the speaker system you are using.
-If you want to find out more you can check out our gain staging guide.

 There is a running joke in the DJ community that “If you are not redlining you are not headlining”.
 While hilarious it is no joke when it comes to a professional environment.
 Keep out of the red and both the crowd and the people that booked you will be happy.